mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - River levels continue to rise as a result of widespread heavy rainfall.
 Flooding may continue over the weekend.
 Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
 Flooded drains affect the racecourse & Worcester CCG.
 PLP should be installed.
 New St Gate is closed at Upton upon Severn.
 Predicted peaks:- Bewdley 4.60m to 5.10m on 17/11 PM, Worcester 4.10m to 4.60m on 17/11 night, Diglis 3.90m to 4.40m on 17/11 night, Kempsey Yacht Club 5.80m to 6.20m on 16/11 night, Saxons Lode 4.50m to 4.90m on 17/11 AM.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.

 - Flood warning: River Severn at Severn Ham, Tewkesbury
-- Rising river levels are expected to cause flooding overnight.
+- River levels continue to rise as a result of widespread heavy rainfall.
+Flooding is expected to continue over the weekend.
-Flooding is expected on 14 November 2025 and the next few days Flooding may affect property and roads around Mill Avon Riverside including minor roads at Tirley, Chaceley, Hasfield, Hawbridge, Lower Lode, Ashleworth, Deerhurst, Wainlode and Apperley.
-Predicted peaks:- at Mythe 4.5m to 5.0m on sunday 16 November.
-We are closely monitoring the situation
+Flooding may affect property and roads around Mill Avon Riverside including minor roads at Tirley, Chaceley, Hasfield, Hawbridge, Lower Lode, Ashleworth, Deerhurst, Wainlode and Apperley.
+Predicted peaks:- at Mythe 3.5m to 4.0m on 17/11 PM.
+We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 11:00AM on 15 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.

 - Flood alert: Lower Bristol Avon area
-- Flooding is expected on 15 November 2025.
-River levels remain high but have stabilised and are expected to fall through the afternoon on Saturday 15/11/2025.
-Areas most at risk include low lying land at Hanham Lock and the floodplain upstream of Bath.
-Flooding is forecast to affect locations near the Bristol Avon, Broadmead Brook, River Boyd, with low lying land and roads expected to be most affected, particularly around Areas most at risk include low lying land at Hanham Lock and the floodplain upstream of Bath.
-Drier conditions are forecast in the coming days and conditions are expected to continue to improve.
-We are monitoring rainfall and river levels.
-Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 6:00PM on 15 November 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood warning: River Avon at Strensham and Bredon
 - River levels continue to rise as a result of widespread heavy rainfall.
 Flooding is expected to continue over the next few days.